- 0:45 h

 Equipment

-- Clothing using a multi-layer system with moisture wicking
+- Clothing in layers with moisture transport

 - Backpack (with rain cover)